 AMA Queensland supports and delivers numerous public health initiatives throughout the year to educate both the general public and health care practitioners.

 These campaigns are developed according to the demand for information in the community across a broad range of public health and policy issues.
-Recent campaigns have included our acclaimed Suicide Watch video which share awareness about the services GP’s can offer when dealing with depression and related conditions.
+Recent campaigns have included our acclaimed End of Life Care campaign which urges Queenslanders aged over 50 to take control of the rest of their lives and to talk to their GP about how they want to be treated and cared for at the end of their life.

 For more information about AMA Queensland’s campaigns, please contact the Media & Communications Advisor.